Marrakech City Guide

 Setti Fatma Waterfalls - Discover spectacular scenery in the Atlas Mountains and hike to view the famed even waterfalls located here

-Consider hiring a driver and guide will make your trip smoother., it really helped us!
-While safety is a natural concern for travelers, Marrakech felt safe since we often traveled with a guide.
+Consider hiring a local driver and guide—it truly made our trip smoother.
+While safety is a natural concern for travelers, we felt secure in Marrakech, especially when exploring with a guide.

-Ladies, be prepared.
-The catcalling in Marrakech is absurd, even if you make the effort dress modestly.
-Our group seemed to catch a lot of attention and we were often accosted on the street, which added unpleasant energy to our wanderings.
+Ladies, be prepared—the catcalling in Marrakech can be intense, even if you dress modestly.
+Our group drew a lot of attention and was often verbally accosted on the street, which added a layer of discomfort to our wandering.